clevertech/authentication-service/README.md

 ### Passwords

-Passwords are hashed with a `kdf` derivation that uses the `scrypt` hash function that incorporates HMAC into its format.
+Passwords are hashed with a `kdf` derivation that uses the `scrypt` hash function that incorporates HMAC (protecting against length extension attacks) into its format.
 More information [here](https://security.stackexchange.com/questions/88678/why-does-node-js-scrypt-function-use-hmac-this-way/91050#91050).
-The email address is also used as an additional salt so it's impossible to swap the hash between two users.
+The email address is also used as an additional salt so

+- It's impossible to swap the hash between two users
+- A user can only change his email address knowing his password

 ### JWT